earthdaily/bids2023-hackathon/edagro-crop-detection/README.md

 ## Try it !

 Now you can edit and try `workflow.ipynb`.
-Remember, the higher accuracy you have to predict 2019 with training on 2018 and 2020, the better it is :).
+Remember, the highest accuracy you can have to predict 2019 with training on 2018 and 2020, the better it is :).